MikeBeloborodov/VanillaWowApi/README.md

 It's hard to come by any old WoW API documentation, only bits and pieces here and there.
 So I've decided to slowly fill this README with all the things that I come across in Vanilla WoW API.

+There are a lot of websites and resources with similar information, but it's often mixed with newer versions of API.
+Before adding anything to this document I try it in the game to see if it's working \  has right arguments \ functions etc.

-It is by far no the best or exhaustive documentation, and you should not refer to it as an official one.
+It is by far not the best or exhaustive documentation, and you should not refer to it as an official one.
 If you have any qustions or if you want to contribute, please be welcome and open an issue or a pull request.

 ## Navigation: